itscodenation/curriculum-13-14/lessons/04-07_html_css/teacher_files/lesson_1b.md

 ---------------------------

 **Goal:** Understand basic html elements and tags
-**Prerequisites:** Each student should have a text editor (e.g., Sublime Text, TextMate) and a modern web broswer (e.g., Chrome or Firefox).
+**Prerequisites:** Each student should have a text editor (e.g., Sublime Text, TextMate) and a modern web browser (e.g., Chrome or Firefox).

 ### Tags

 In the last section, we learned how to set up a basic html page and how to use tags.
 Now we're going to take a more in-depth look at tags:

-* A html element has a start tag, content, and end tag
+* An html element has a start tag, content, and end tag
 * An example of an html element: `<p>This is a paragraph</p>` In this example, the start or opening tag is `<p>`, the content is "this is a paragraph," and the end or closing tag is `</p>`
 * There are also a few standalone elements like `<br />` which adds a break, and `<img />` -- these elements are said to 'self-close', which means they don't need a closing tag.